vilasvarghese/linux/Commands/awk/awk-readme.md

+AWK:
+	A Powerful Text Processing Language

+awk
+	versatile programming language
+	designed for text processing and data extraction.
+	It's particularly adept at handling structured text files, like logs,
+		CSVs, or
+		command outputs,
+		by breaking them into
+			records (lines) and
+			fields (words).
-AWK: A Powerful Text Processing Language awk is a versatile programming language designed for text processing and data extraction.
-It's particularly adept at handling structured text files, like logs, CSVs, or command outputs, by breaking them into records (lines) and fields (words). awk is available on virtually all Unix-like systems, including RHEL, Ubuntu, and macOS.
+	awk is available on virtually all Unix-like systems, including RHEL, Ubuntu, and macOS.

 Conclusion

 1. What is awk?
 	awk is a powerful text-processing programming language that reads input line by line, processes each line based on a set of rules (patterns and actions), and then prints the result.
 It's a key tool in the Unix philosophy, often used in conjunction with other commands like grep, sed, sort, and cut.

+	The name awk comes from the initials of its developers:
+		Alfred Aho,
+		Peter Weinberger, and
+		Brian Kernighan.
-The name awk comes from the initials of its developers: Alfred Aho, Peter Weinberger, and Brian Kernighan. gawk (GNU awk) is the most common implementation found on Linux systems.
+	gawk (GNU awk) is the most common implementation found on Linux systems.

-2. How awk Works: The Pattern-Action Paradigm awk operates on a simple but powerful "pattern-action" model:
+2. How awk Works: The Pattern-Action Paradigm

+awk operates on a simple but powerful "pattern-action" model:

 'pattern { action }'